Davitt McAteer: 1984 - 1993

-After leaving the Center for Law and Social Policy McAteer went on to create the Occupational Safety and Health Law Center.
-The Occupational and Health Law Center is a law firm located in Shepherdstown, West Virginia and deals with training and analysis of workplace health and safety issues.
+After leaving the Center for Law and Social Policy, McAteer went on to create the Occupational Safety and Health Law Center.
+The Occupational and Health Law Center was a law firm located in Shepherdstown, West Virginia and dealt with training and analysis of workplace health and safety issues.

 1994 - 2000

-McAteer served as the head of the Occupational Safety and Health Law Center until 1993 when he was appointed as the assistant secretary for the Mine Health and Safety Administration (MSHA).
-During his term as the assistant secretary McAteer played a major role in the administration of the Federal Mine Safety and Health Act of 1977.
-When he was assistant secretary he mainly focused on changing MSHA regulations on coal dust to eliminate black lung disease.
-One of the ways he did this was revoking a system where exposure to coal mine dust was calculated using the average of multiple samples.
+McAteer served as the head of the Occupational Safety and Health Law Center until 1993 when he was appointed an Assistant Secretary in the Department of Labor, heading the Mine Health and Safety Administration (MSHA).
+During his term as the Assistant Secretary McAteer played a major role in the administration of the Federal Mine Safety and Health Act of 1977.
+Moreover, he focused on changing MSHA regulations regarding coal dust with the goal of eliminating black lung disease.
+Specifically, he implemented the review and improvement of a system where exposure to coal mine dust was calculated using the average of multiple samples.
 He also was the Solicitor for the Department of Labor in 1996 and 1997.

 2001 - present

 In 2001 McAteer joined the Benefits Review Board of the U.S Department of Labor.
 The Benefits Review Board makes decisions in appeals of the administrative law judges under the Black Lung Benefits Act and the Longshore and Harbor Workers Compensation Act.
-In 2005 McAteer was named the Vice President for Special Programs at Wheeling Jesuit University, the University he graduated from in 1966.
+In 2005 McAteer was named the Vice President for Special Programs at Wheeling Jesuit University, the university he graduated from in 1966.
 Mcateer was responsible for overseeing programs that receive federal funding.
-During the time he was Vice President McAteer also led the investigation into the Upper Big Branch, Sago and Aracoma/Alma No. 1 mine disasters.
-The Upper Big Branch explosion was responsible for killing 29 coal mine workers and his report concludes it was caused by the neglect of safety regulations.
+During his tenure as Vice President, McAteer also led the investigation into the Upper Big Branch, Sago, and Aracoma/Alma No. 1 mine disasters.
+The Upper Big Branch explosion was responsible for killing 29 coal mine workers; his report to the Governor of West Virginia concluded the explosion was caused by the neglect of safety regulations.

 Legacy

-McAteer's publications include “Miner’s Manual: A Complete Guide to Health and Safety Protection on the Job”, which have sold more than 25,000 copies.
-McAteer has also directed and produced a video named “Monongah 1907”, and also wrote a book about the same mining disaster.
+McAteer's publications include “Miner’s Manual: A Complete Guide to Health and Safety Protection on the Job,” which has sold more than 25,000 copies.
+McAteer has also directed and produced a documentary, Monongah 1907, and has written an in-depth historical examination and account of the same mining disaster.
 He is known for leading the investigation of the Upper Big Branch Mine Disaster, which occurred in 2010.
 McAteer has been a visiting lecturer at his alma mater West Virginia University School of Law.